 As a company that had gross revenues of less than \$1 billion during its last fiscal year, we are an EGC.
-Since we are not required, among other things, to (i) file reports under Section 13 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), (ii) comply with certain provisions of Sarbanes-Oxley and the Dodd-Frank Act and certain provisions and reporting requirements of or under the Securities Act and the Exchange Act or (iii) comply with new or revised financial accounting standards as long as we are an EGC, the JOBS Act has the effect of reducing the amount of information that we are required to provide for the foreseeable future.
+Since we are not required, among other things, to (i) file reports under Section 13 of the Exchange Act, (ii) comply with certain provisions of Sarbanes-Oxley and the Dodd-Frank Act and certain provisions and reporting requirements of or under the Securities Act and the Exchange Act or (iii) comply with new or revised financial accounting standards as long as we are an EGC, the JOBS Act has the effect of reducing the amount of information that we are required to provide for the foreseeable future.
 These reduced disclosure requirements may make our common stock less attractive to investors.